Richard John Cork: Early life

 Richard John Cork was born in London, England on 4 April 1917.
 He was the son of Harold James Cork and Ethel Mary Cork, of Burnham in Buckinghamshire.

 In the months prior to the war the Royal Navy encouraged school leavers to enlist by offering them short-service commissions.
 Cork was one of those that signed up in 1939.
-Successfully passing an interview and medical, he joined the air branch and was promoted to acting sub-lieutenant on 1 May 1939.
-Attached to HMS President he was posted to No.14 Elementary and Reserve Flying Training School at Gravesend aerodrome where his flying course began on 21 August 1939.
-On 28 October 1939 on completion of his course Cork was posted to No.1 Flying Training School at Netheravon and on graduation from this school wrote in his flying logbook "Authorised to wear the flying badge with effect from 20 January 1940".
+Successfully passing an interview and medical, he joined the Fleet Air Arm and was promoted to acting sub-lieutenant on 1 May 1939.

+Attached to HMS President Cork was posted to No.14 Elementary and Reserve Flying Training School at Gravesend aerodrome where his flying course began on 21 August 1939.
+On 28 October, upon completion of his course, Cork was posted to No. 1 Flying Training School at Netheravon and on graduation from this school wrote in his flying logbook "Authorised to wear the flying badge with effect from 20 January 1940".

 Second World War

 Cork was promoted sub-lieutenant in March 1940.
-From 21 April until 11 June 1940 he served with No.759 and No.760 Squadrons flying Skuas and Gladiators and on 11 June he was graded as an above average pilot.
+From 21 April until 11 June 1940 he served with 759 Naval Air Squadron and then 760 Naval Air Squadron flying Blackburn Skua dive bombers and Gloster Gladiator fighters and on 11 June he was graded as an above average pilot.
 A shortage of fighter pilots during the Battle of Britain led to the Fleet Air Arm asking for volunteers to serve with the Royal Air Force.
 On 1 July 1940, Cork and two other naval pilots joined the Hawker Hurricane equipped No. 242 Squadron under the command of Squadron Leader Douglas Bader; Cork was assigned to become Bader's wingman.

 On 30 August, he was involved in his first combat action with No. 242 Squadron.
 The unit claimed 12 aircraft destroyed, and Cork was credited with a Messerschmitt Bf 110 destroyed and a share in a second.
 By 13 September he had shot down five aircraft and became a fighter ace.
 For his exploits he was awarded the Distinguished Flying Cross (DFC) on 18 October 1940.
 Paul Brickhill states that, at the insistence of the Admiralty, the DFC was exchanged for a Distinguished Service Cross (DSC).
 However, Hugh Halliday corrects this myth and advises that the DFC was recommended by Bader but actually awarded as the naval equivalent, the DSC, in the London Gazette issue of 18 October, although he confirms that as squadron commander Bader insisted that Cork wear the ribbon of the DFC while serving with the RAF; this is confirmed by contemporary photographs.
 Out of the 58 Fleet Air Arm pilots seconded to the RAF during the Battle of Britain, 12 of them shot down at least one aircraft, five became aces, seven were killed and two wounded.